recomb-conference/proceedings/README.md

 ## Using Gemini Deep Research to populate the tables as much as possible.

 Here is the prompt we used: [prompt](tools/gemini-prompt.txt).
-This is about 70% helpful, the missing entries should be manually filled in.
+As the prompt says, you need to upload a TSV file that contains the author names and paper titles (and the LNCS pages and DOI if possible), and a BibTeX file.
+This file is from Google Scholar and [available here](bibtex/recomb-google-scholar.bib).
+Gemini is about 70% helpful, the missing entries should be manually filled in.